benhunt29/connect4/README.md

 This is a work-in-progress.
 Things to do:

-1. Allow for human vs human play.
-2. Add more tests.
+1. Add more tests.
-3. Clean up redux store.
+2. Allow for color choice.
+3. Keep track of game history.
+4. Add some animations.